 Do not receipt — If the donor won't receive a receipt, such as if you send them for only certain types or amounts of gifts, Do not receipt appears.

-Note: In the database view, you can manage the gift's receipt status and details on the Gift tab of its record.
-To generate receipts for gifts, use the Receipts task in Mail in the database view.
+Note: To generate receipts for gifts, use the Receipts task in Mail in the database view.
 When you run the Receipts task, the database view automatically updates the status and enters the receipt numbers for the gifts receipted.